chenggangpro/reactive-mybatis-support/README.md

   * MySQL-JDBC driver and `r2dbc-mariadb` driver don't have this issue
   * possible link  [r2dbc-mysql/issues/177](https://github.com/mirromutth/r2dbc-mysql/issues/177)
   * This might be fixed in the next release of the driver

+* ⚠️ `resultOrdered` in `select` label of mapper-xml
+  * Since r2dbc only return single `Result`(`ResultSet` in JDBC) , so I change the `resultOrdered` process for hold result data for nested result mapping in order to reduce the cache generated when nested-result-map processing as much as possible
+  * When using `resultOrdered="true"` in `select` label of mapper-xml, the `DefaultReactiveResultHandler` only hold the related result data for nested result mapping.
+  * When using `resultOrdered="false"` in `select` label of mapper-xml (by default), the `DefaultReactiveResultHandler` hold all related result data for nested result mapping.

 #### Maven Central